joergzdarsky/ioBroker.syncthing/README.md

 ## Changelog

 #### 0.1.3
-* (joergzdarsky) changed stopAdapter function and added clearTimeout function.
+* (joergzdarsky) changed stopAdapter function and added clearTimeout call.
 * (joergzdarsky) merge with Core Files/Testing Update and adapter-core by Apollon77.

 #### 0.1.2